AmelieMag/historical_airphoto_preprocessing/UserManual.md

 - Spyder
 - Tkinter (Tk)

-It is recommended to use an anaconda or miniconda environment.
+I used an anaconda environment.

 To install libraries, you can use this line:
 >``conda install librairy``